Add to MyPages

-There are two small muscles in the anus (opening from the rectum) which help to control bowel movements.
+There are two small muscles in the anus (opening from the rectum) that help to control bowel movements.
 These muscles are known as internal and external sphincters (sfink-ters).
 (Figures 1 and 2)

 These muscles are normally closed to prevent uncontrolled leakage of bowel movements.
 To have a bowel movement, these muscles must relax and open at the same time.
 Anal manometry is a test that studies how these muscles are working.